Markov cubature rules for polynomial processes: Abstract

 \section{Abstract}

-We study discretizations of polynomial processes using finite state Markov processes satisfying suitable moment-matching conditions.
+We study discretizations of polynomial processes using finite state Markov processes satisfying suitable moment matching conditions.
 The states of these Markov processes together with their transition probabilities can be interpreted as Markov cubature rules.
-The polynomial property allows us to study the existence of such rules using algebraic techniques.
-These rules aim to improve the tractability and ease the implementation of models where the underlying factors are polynomial processes.\ for every $x\in E$ and every $p\in\Pol(\R^d)$.
-By taking $p(x)=x_i$, this immediately implies that $X$ is a semimartingale under each $\P_x$.
+The polynomial property allows us to study such rules using algebraic techniques.
+Markov cubature rules aid the tractability of path-dependent tasks such as American option pricing in models where the underlying factors are polynomial processes. \ for every $x\in E$ and every $p\in\Pol(\R^d)$.
+This implies in particular that $X$ is a semimartingale under each $\P_x$.
 Moreover, the positive maximum principle holds, in the sense that for any $p\in\Pol(\R^d)$,

 In particular, $\Gcal p=0$ on $E$ whenever $p=0$ on $E$, which implies that $\Gcal$ is well-defined as an operator on $\Pol(E)$.\footnote{Indeed, if $p\in\Pol(\R^d)$ is a representative of $q=p|_E \in\Pol(E)$, we define $\Gcal q = \Gcal p|_E$, which is independent of the choice of representative~$p$.}